JulianTymeczko/Air-Pollution-Finder/README.md

 ## Project Name

-Air-Quality-Finder
+Air-Quality-Finder by your air bnb

 ## Project Description

-API 1 takes a user input for a city/location, which then interacts with API2 to get air quality in that city/location.
+API 1 takes a user input for a city/location they want to Air B&B, which then interacts with API2 to get air quality in that city/location.

+Target Audience:
+Travel?
+Health and wellness?
+Pollen content?

 ## User Story